dcmspe/kata-fizz-buzz/README.md

 - 1 The FIRST principle.
 Thes tests must be Fast, Independent, Repeatble and Timely (We Don't want unicord remmember de KISS principle).
 - 2 KISS is Key for the Success.
 - 3 Enjoy the challenge and Have Fun :)

+## Extra challenge

+If you have already finished the challenge, you can add the following features:

+- A number is fizz if it is divisible by 3 or if it has a 3 in it;
+- A number is buzz if it is divisible by 5 or if it has a 5 in it;